hashgraph/hedera-mirror-node/docs/troubleshooting.md

 If a message signals any of the following, then it qualifies as medium priority:

 1. Service is lagging
-2. A scenario which may halt system progress
+2. A scenario which may halt system progress \
-   For eg. Many badly formatted files are encountered by downloader and it is possible that progress may halt.
+   For example, many badly formatted files are encountered by downloader and it is possible that progress may halt.

 Alerts: High-Priority PagerDuty Alert during business hours only
 Response: Requires human action within 24 hours.